St. John's University (New York City): Student body

-Size: In fall 2019, St. John's student body numbered 21,721 students (17,088 undergraduates and 4,633 graduate students).
+In fall 2019, St. John's student body numbered 21,721 students (17,088 undergraduates and 4,633 graduate students).
 In 2019, there were 3,135 new undergraduates—the largest freshman class at any US Catholic college or university.
 Students came from 46 states, the District of Columbia, Guam, Puerto Rico, the US Virgin Islands, and 119 countries.
 The freshman retention rate was 84 percent.
 In 2016, the university conferred more than 4,000 undergraduate and graduate degrees.

-Admission: In 2019, St. John's received 27,000 applications for freshman admission, with an anticipated enrollment of more than 3,000 students.
+In 2019, St. John's received 27,000 applications for freshman admission, with an anticipated enrollment of more than 3,000 students.
 With an admission rate of 72%, St. John's is considered 'more selective' by U.S. News & World Report.
 Half the applicants admitted had SAT scores between 1080 and 1300.

-Diversity: St. John's University is considered one of the most diverse colleges in the United States.
-27% of the students are minorities; there is a scholarship fund promoting diversity of over $1.6 million.
 St. John's operates an Equity & Inclusion Council, the Office of Multicultural Affairs, the Academic Center for Equity and Inclusion, Inclusivity Resource Center, Academic Center for Equity and Inclusion, Respond and Partner to Engage our Community Team (RESPECT), as well as providing a resource division for LGBTQ+ students.
 The school actively promotes homeless student enrollment and in general has an emphasis on enrolling students from less favorable financial circumstances.
-Committed to its mission of providing affordable education, in 2019 St. John's offered 100% of incoming students scholarships averaging $23,546 per student.

 Faculty

 St. John's employs 1,471 full-time and part-time faculty members, more than 92 percent of whom possess a doctorate or other terminal degree in their field.
-The student-to-faculty ratio is 17:1; five University faculty members were featured in The Princeton Review’s “Best 300 Professors.”
+The student-to-faculty ratio is 17:1.
 Although the majority of the faculty and staff of St. John's are non-clergy academics, the school does have a significant number of priests, religious brothers and sisters who are professors/academics in various fields.
 Although a Catholic institution, the university also employs a number of non-Catholic faculty.